jmrphy/plato_lacan/plato_lacan.md

 lacking, unsatisfied, impossible, misconstrued, an element that is called desire.[^4]

-Instead of trying to unpack this systematically—for, Lacan is not our focus, and in any event his texts are unreadable in his own technical sense—let us rather take it as an epigram, a provocation, a bank of vocabulary.
+Instead of trying to unpack this systematically—Lacan is not our focus--let us rather take it as an epigram, a provocation, a bank of vocabulary.
 A demand is an injunction directed to another, and as a receipt or claim on the desire of the other, it seems quite clear from the beginning that the psychic economy of an